 Which agencies handle advertising for Universal Music?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Universal Music?
-See Consumer Services Sector index for other companies
+See Media Sector index for other companies

 Adbrands Weekly Update 14th Jul 2016: Universal Music Group moved its £10m UK media account from Mediacom, which has handled the business for more than 30 years.
 The winner was Arena Media, a unit of Havas, and the transfer is said to have resulted from the direct intervention of Vincent Bollore, chairman of Universal's parent Vivendi as well as owner of the Havas group.